jimm/blister/README.md

 ## About

-Blister is a rewrite of [PatchMaster](http://patchmaster.org/) in Erlang.
+Blister is a rewrite of [PatchMaster](http://patchmaster.org/) in Elixir.